 “No,” I lied, ignoring the knot that had formed in my stomach while listening to Meredith’s raspy voice.

-It had grown quite dark outside, and I wanted to get to bed as soon as possible so I’d be ready for my first day on the job that had brought me to this dismal apartment, so I followed the Mortisons back inside.
+It had grown quite dark outside.
+I wanted to get to bed early so I’d be ready for my first day on the job that had brought me to this dismal apartment, so I followed the Mortisons back inside.

 My alarm rang far too soon.
 It was with great difficulty that I dragged myself out from under the heavy black covers to meet the still-dark morning.